My Career Advancement Account Frequently Asked Questions for Schools

 - The school, organization, or campus has been removed from the MyCAA approved school search.

-After approval to participate in the program and completing on-boarding, each individual user must log in to the AI Portal to register for an individual account.
+After approval to participate in the program and completion of the on-boarding process, each individual user must log-in to the AI Portal to register for an individual account.

 Due to security reasons, ALL users must create and maintain their own accounts.
 Individual accounts are attached to a larger school account and cannot be shared with anyone else.

-When an AI Portal user leaves the school or their My Career Advancement Account Scholarship program-related position, the Education, Training, and Licensing team should be contacted at 334-517-6170.
-The Unit Account Controller should take away all AI Portal permissions for the user and suspend the account.
+When an AI Portal user leaves the school or their My Career Advancement Account Scholarship program-related position, the Unit Account Controller should contact the Education, Training, and Licensing team at 334-517-6160, option 2 or by email at firstname.lastname@example.org.
+The User Account Controller should take away all AI Portal permissions for the user and suspend the account.
 The school must maintain one active authorized user to remain eligible for the MyCAA program.

 The Department of Defense considers it a security violation to share usernames and passwords.
 If users are found to be sharing login credentials, the entire school or organization may be removed from participation in the program.

-The User Account Controller, or UAC, is the individual who is appointed to oversee and manage all other users attached to an account.
+The school appoints a User Account Controller, or UAC, to oversee and manage all other users attached to an account.
 The UAC is responsible for approving new user requests, assigning permissions, resetting passwords and locking or unlocking user accounts for all associated users of the AI Portal.

 Each school with two or more users is required to maintain at least one user with UAC permissions.
-For larger schools and schools with multiple campuses, there should be at least two, but no more than five, UAC’s per school.
+For larger schools and schools with multiple campuses, there should be at least two, and no more than five, UACs per school.

-Invoices should be submitted in the AI Portal only by users with Invoice Tech permissions after the course start dates on the financial assistance documents.
+Only users with Invoice Tech permissions can submit invoices.
+Users should submit invoices in the AI Portal on or after the course start date on the financial assistance documents.
 Schools and organizations must verify all information on the document is correct prior to invoicing.

 To prevent the need for refunds to the My Career Advancement Account Scholarship program that are related to course changes, schools are advised to wait until after the official school drop/add period has ended to invoice the program.